jc3k/M-Code-PowerQuery-for-Kaseya-BMS-API/README.md

-# M Code formetly known as PowerQuery
+# M Code (formerly known as PowerQuery) for Kaseya BMS API v2 in Power BI
 These functions can be used in Power BI to fetch and/or manipulate data in Kaseya BMS.
 This code is for use with Version 2 of the Kaseya BMS API